nylas/nylas-mail/README.md

 1. [**Local Sync**](https://github.com/nylas/K2/tree/master/packages/local-sync): The local mailsync engine integreated in Nylas Mail

 See `/packages` for the separate pieces.
-Each folder in `/packages` is designed to be its own stand-alone repositoriy.
+Each folder in `/packages` is designed to be its own stand-alone repository.
 They are all bundled here for the ease of source control management.

 # Initial Setup for All Local & Cloud Services: